Goal-based portfolio selection with mental accounting: Numerical analysis

 Suppose the financial market consists of two stocks, and the Brownian motion $W$ is two-dimensional.
 Consider deterministic parameters for the mean and covariance of returns.
 Hence, there is no factor process $Y$.
 Denote $\mu$ as the two-dimensional return vector and $\sigma$ as the $2 \times 2$ volatility matrix.
 The investment proportion vectors are denoted as $\alpha_1 = (\alpha_{11}, \alpha_{12})^\top$ and $\alpha_2 = (\alpha_{21}, \alpha_{22})^\top$.
 Here, we interpret $\alpha_{ij}$ as the proportion of wealth from portfolio $i$ invested in stock $j$.
 The portfolio dynamics are expressed as follows:

 We specify the parameters as follows: \begin{itemize} \item The shorter-term goal $G_1$ needs \$5,000, and the longer-term goal $G_2$ requires \$4,000.
-For simplicity, the money amount mentioned later are all in thousands; \item The risk-free rate $r=0$ and the discount rate $\beta=0$; \item Let $\mu = (0.2, 0.3)^\top$ be the expected return of stocks.
+For simplicity, the monetary amounts mentioned later are all in thousands. \item The risk-free rate $r=0$ and the discount rate $\beta=0$. \item Let $\mu = (0.2, 0.3)^\top$ be the expected return of stocks.
 The volatility matrix $\sigma$ is

 obtained from the Cholesky decomposition.
 We set $\sigma_1 = 0.3$ and $\sigma_2 = 0.4$.
-The correlation is specified later; \item The objective is given by
+The correlation is specified later. \item The objective is given by

 Unless specified otherwise, we set $w_1 = 1$, $\lambda_1 = 0.3$, and $\theta_1 = 0.1$. \end{itemize}